miketu926/better_chat/README.md

   }, []);
 ```

-Code snippet of react hooks useEffect and redux hooks useDispatch to dispatch the initial render of chat messages.
-Once a new message is sent, the chat auto scrolls to the most recent message.
-The store is cleared of messages and users when exiting the chat. (frontend/src/components/chat.jsx)
+Code snippet of chat messages using message data from the redux store retrieved using redux hooks useSelector.
+Then using a hashMap to lookup username and their real name, optimizing the amount of data passed into each message sub-component (frontend/src/components/chat.jsx)

 ```javascript
   const allMessages = useSelector(({ messages }) => {